 This stage can be customized depending on role, rule, or product.
-For example, Knowledge Anywhere has resources that can tailor specifically towards onboarding product training for sales representatives.
+For example, Knowledge Anywhere has resources that can tailor specifically toward onboarding product training for sales representatives.
 This kind of attention to detail will only help employees clarify how they can succeed within your company.

-The key here is to sit down and think about how each kind of training could elevate employee knowledge and company wellbeing.
+The key here is to sit down and think about how each kind of training could elevate employee knowledge and company well-being.
 Once the correct approach is identified, get started on implementation!

 • Figure out WHY learners aren't engaged